Restorative Justice Mastery Training

-*Not all classes are being offered this Fall.
+*Not all classes are being offered in the current training series.

 We also do these trainings at schools and organizations around Rhode Island, and some are open to outside participants.
 If you’d like to offer this training at your own location and have 12 or more participants, please email us at info@YRPofRI.org to discuss timing and cost.

 Each of us is sometimes triggered by other people’s behavior.
 We’re far more effective in our interpersonal relationships when we understand our triggers and what triggers others.
 Here we discuss strategies for handling situations that could ignite difficult emotions, clouding our thinking and inflaming our behavior.

 What are you bringing to the table yourself, when you try to help with other people’s problems?
 This session gently guides participants to question, restoratively, their own strengths and weaknesses as they apply Restoration to daily life.